-In addition to her legislative career, Beth served as Chair of the Tennessee Republican Party from 2001 to 2004.
-During that time she was instrumental in the Republicans taking control of the State Senate for the first time in 105 years.
-While serving as Chair she also contributed immensely to George W. Bush’s presidential campaign, and served as a Bush Pioneer.
+In addition to her legislative accomplishments, Beth served as chair of the state Republican Party from 2001 to 2004.
+During that time, she was instrumental in the Republicans taking control of the state Senate for the first time in 140 years.

 - The American Cancer Society Legislative Leadership Award